Burn it up Djassa

 The road movie seems like the most prototypically American kind of film.
 It’s a hoot, then, when the genre is interpreted by the freaky deaky Dutch.
 Twins Sofie and Daan (played by real life sisters Carice Van Houten and Jelka Van Houten) were raised by a gay couple in Holland.
 The twins receive unexpected news that Jackie (Holly Hunter), the woman who acted as a surrogate for the fathers, is in hospital in New Mexico and requires assistance.
 In a fun, but rather contrived premise, the sisters jet off to America and take a trip around the country with the mother they never knew.

 As a globetrotting take on a popular genre, Jackie is a true “festival film.”
 It might not be the most substantial fair, but it’s light, good-hearted fun with a trio of winning performances and a surprise twist.
 The film offers a fair and funny look at the camaraderie and competitiveness of life as a twin, so as a member of the league of double-trouble siblings, I couldn’t resist the charm of Jackie.
+This delightful crowd-pleaser is a great gateway drug to the wonders of world cinema

 (China, 110 min.)